-This information explains how scalp cooling (using a cold cap) during chemotherapy may help reduce hair loss.
-It also gives some basic information about caring for your head and hair during chemotherapy.
+This information explains how scalp cooling (using a cold cap) during chemotherapy (chemo) may help reduce hair loss.
+It also gives some basic information about caring for your head and hair during chemo.

-Chemotherapy works by attacking fast-growing cells.
+Chemo works by attacking fast-growing cells.
 Cancer cells are fast growing, but so are other cells, such as hair cells.
-Chemotherapy can cause hair loss on your scalp, eyebrows, eye lashes, arms, legs, and pubic area.
-Depending on your chemotherapy, you can lose hair in none, some, or all of these areas.
+Chemo can cause hair loss on your scalp, eyebrows, eye lashes, arms, legs, and pubic area.
+Depending on your chemo, you can lose hair in none, some, or all these areas.

-You may start to see your hair fall out 1 to 4 weeks after your first chemotherapy treatment.
-How much of your hair falls out depends on the type of chemotherapy and how much and how often you receive it.
-Talk with your healthcare team about the amount of hair loss you should expect from the chemotherapy you will receive.
+You may start to see your hair fall out 1 to 4 weeks after your first chemo treatment.
+How much of your hair falls out depends on:

 How quickly hair falls out also varies from person to person.
 The first signs of hair loss may be more hair on your pillow in the morning, in the shower, or when you brush your hair.

-Once your chemotherapy has stopped, your hair should begin to grow back.
-It can take 3 to 5 months for your hair to grow back, and it may have a different texture, color, or volume.
-For most people, hair grows in as fully as it was before chemotherapy.
+Once you finish chemo, your hair should start growing back.
+It can take 3 to 5 months for your hair to grow back.
+It may have a different texture, color, or volume.
+For most people, hair grows in as fully as it was before chemo.

-Scalp cooling is a way to reduce hair loss while you’re getting chemotherapy to treat solid tumors.
+Scalp cooling is a way to reduce hair loss while you’re getting chemo to treat solid tumors.
 Solid tumors are cancers that are not leukemia or lymphoma.
-Scalp cooling involves wearing a cold cap on your head before, during, and after receiving chemotherapy.
+Scalp cooling involves wearing a cold cap on your head before, during, and after getting chemo.

-How effective is scalp cooling?
+How well does scalp cooling work?
 Could I still lose my hair?

-Studies have shown that scalp cooling can work from 10% to 100% of the time.
-This makes it hard to predict how effective scalp cooling will be for you.
-Most studies have found that people lose less hair and use head coverings or wigs less often when scalp cooling is used compared to when it’s not used.
+Scalp cooling can work from 10% to 100% of the time.
+This makes it hard to predict how well scalp cooling will work for you.
+Most studies have found that people who use scalp cooling lose less hair and use head coverings or wigs less often than people who don’t use scalp cooling.

-Even with scalp cooling, it’s normal to lose some hair (shedding) soon after you start treatment.
-This may not result in complete hair loss.
-The shedding may decrease as you continue to use scalp cooling during your chemotherapy treatment.
+Even with scalp cooling, it’s normal to lose some hair soon after you start treatment.
+This is called shedding.
+Shedding may not result in complete hair loss.
+It may lessen as you keep using scalp cooling during your chemo treatment.

-Even if you use one of the scalp cooling methods, there is no guarantee that you won’t lose a significant amount of hair and need a hair covering.
+Even if you use one of the scalp cooling methods, there is no guarantee you will not lose a significant amount of hair.

 Is scalp cooling hard to tolerate?

-Most people can tolerate scalp cooling, but about 30% to 50% of the time people have side effects such as headaches, nausea (feeling like you’re going to throw up), scalp pain, or feeling chilly.
+Most people can tolerate scalp cooling.
+About 30% to 50% of the time, people have side effects such as headaches, nausea (feeling like you’re going to throw up), scalp pain, or feeling chilly.
 Some people also find the caps uncomfortably cold.
 A small number of people decide to stop using scalp cooling because of these side effects.

 Are there any risks to doing scalp cooling?